NON-PROFIT TECH RESOURCES & SUPPORT

-Wix: I do not support wix but they do offer a free with advertising option to non-profits.
-Please do not use wix and use one Dreamhost or Windows Azure.
+Wix: I do not recommend wix but they do offer a free with advertising option to non-profits.
+Please use wordpress with Dreamhost or Windows Azure instead.

 Webhosting Note: Based upon the fact that there is both Dreamhost and Windows Azure, no non-profits should ever be paying a penny for web hosting, if you are, please write us so we can assist with a migration.

 Paid Hosting Options: If Azure is too difficult to setup, than there are some lower cost hosting options.
 Our favorite is A2 hosting.
-This is because they allow free Let’s Encrypt SSL certificates and are built on SSD hard drive servers.
-We recommend their Turbo shared server plan which provides enough power for most organizations and they have an option to upgrade to 3GB of ram and double the CPU cores for a verys small cost.
+We use it for our for-profit clients.
+A2 allow free Let’s Encrypt SSL certificates and are built on SSD hard drive servers.
+We recommend their Turbo shared server plan which provides enough power for most small organizations and they have an option to upgrade to 3GB of ram and double the CPU cores for a very small cost.
 Message us if you have any questions, we love helping with this stuff 🙂 For first time clients they offer really great promotions.
 3 years of hosting on a very fast server for about $300.
 They do have smaller plans if your site does not need power but you probably should go with the free Dreamhost plan if you are in that boat 🙂

 Software (Free & Discounted)